 The agency may elect to recognise borrowing costs as an expense, even where they are directly attributable to the acquisition, construction or production of a qualifying asset (AASB 123.Aus8.1).
 Where they do so the policy should reflect that this is the case.
-(AASB 123.Aus26.1)

-(P) Guidance - Finance costs , b tob 720.0, 0 Finance costs are interest and other costs incurred by an agency in connection with the borrowing of funds and may include: (a) interest expense calculated using the effective interest method as described in AASB 9 Financial Instruments; (b) lease interest expense in respect of lease liabilities recognised in accordance with AASB 16 Leases; (c) interest expense from the financial liability component of service concession arrangements that are calculated using the effective interest method in accordance with AASB 9; and (d) exchange differences arising from foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs.
+( Guidance - Finance costs Finance costs are interest and other costs incurred by an agency in connection with the borrowing of funds and may include: (a) interest expense calculated using the effective interest method as described in AASB 9 Financial Instruments; (b) lease interest expense in respect of lease liabilities recognised in accordance with AASB 16 Leases; (c) interest expense from the financial liability component of service concession arrangements that are calculated using the effective interest method in accordance with AASB 9; and (d) exchange differences arising from foreign currency borrowings to the extent that they are regarded as an adjustment to interest costs.

-7.6 Cash and cash equivalents
+6.6 Cash and cash equivalents